gem645/interpretable_clustering/README.md

 important to the division of cluster in cluster analysis.
 This feature importance technique uses Voronoi Diagrams to calculate feature importance in n-dimensional case.
 This technique has been developed for existing partitioning and hierarchical clustering algorithms.

+Note: The high time complexity of Voronoi Diagrams implemented using the qhull library means that this technique is best for up to 6-dimensional datasets.

 This repository contains: